 - Fiscal policy is controlled by the ministry of finance of the country.
 Monetary policy, on the other hand, is controlled by the central bank of the country.

 - The fiscal policy ensures the overall well-being of the economy.
-Monetary policy is the subset of fiscal policy.
+Monetary policy is a subset of fiscal policy.

 - Fiscal policy is formed every year after reviewing the results of the previous year.
 Monetary policy is formed as per the economic conditions of the country.

-- Both fiscal policy and monetary policy can be used as expansionary and contractionary policies in different conditions.
+- Both can be used as expansionary and contractionary policies in different conditions.

 - Fiscal policy has reasonable political influence.
 Monetary policy doesn’t have political influence.

 |Basis for Comparison||Fiscal Policy||Monetary Policy|